plurb/Aetherwynn-Unstable-Isotopes/Aetherwynn/Classes/Monk/Monk Class.md

 ### Martial Arts Die
 *Attribute (Monk, Martial Arts)*

 Your "Martial Arts Die" is a `d6`.
-It increases at certain levels, as shown in the "Martial Arts" column of the Monk table.
+It increases at certain levels, as shown in the "Martial Arts" column of the "Monk" table.
 Some abilities reference this die as `NdM`, where `N = the number of dice` and `M = the size of your "Martial Arts Die"`.

 ### Martial Arts Attacks

-For the purpose of your Monk abilities, *Martial Arts Attacks* are *Unarmed Strikes*, or *Attacks* using a *Melee Weapon* you are Proficient with without the "Heavy" or "Special" properties.
+For the purpose of your "Monk" abilities, *Martial Arts Attacks* are *Unarmed Strikes*, or *Attacks* using a *Melee Weapon* you are *Proficient* with without the "Heavy" or "Special" properties.

+### Deadly Strikes
+*Ability (Monk, Martial Arts)*

+♾️ — Your *Unarmed Strikes* are "Martial" "Melee Weapons" you are *Proficient* with, and have the "Finesse" property.
+Their "Damage Die" is `1dM [bludgeoning]`.

+♾️ — Whenever you "Attack" and make one or more "Martial Arts Attacks", make one additional "Martial Arts Attack".

-### Unarmoured Defense
+### Unarmoured Defence
-*Ability (Monk)*
+*Ability (Monk, Martial Arts)*

 While not wearing Armour, your *AC* is calculated as follows:

 **AC** = `10 + your Proficiency Bonus + your Dexterity modifier`

-### Deadly Strikes
-*Ability (Monk)*

-♾️ — Your *Unarmed Strikes* are *Martial Melee Weapons* you are Proficient with, and have the "Light" and "Finesse" properties.
-Their *Damage Die* is `1dM`.

-> **Quick Reference:** [Two-Weapon Fighting][TWF]

 ---

 ## Fighting Style
 *1st-level Ability (Monk)*

-You learn one Fighting Style from [*Monk Fighting Styles*][MFS].
+You learn one "Fighting Style" from [*Monk Fighting Styles*][MFS].

 ---

 ## Exploits
 *1st-level Ability (Monk)*

-You begin to learn techniques that enhance your martial skill in and out of battle.
-You gain the following Abilities:
+> *You begin to learn techniques that enhance your martial skill in and out of battle.*

 ### Stamina

 > *You have stamina greater than a mere common soldier, which allows you to perform exploits greater than an ordinary warrior.*

-You have a limited well of stamina represented by a number of Stamina Points.
-You can calculate the number of Stamina Points you have as follows:
+You have a number of "Stamina Points" calculated as follows:

 **Stamina Points** = `your Monk Level + your Constitution modifier`

-To perform an Exploit, you must expend a number of Stamina Points equal to the Exploit's level.
-You regain your expended Stamina Points when you finish a *Short Rest* or a *Long Rest*.
+To perform an "Exploit", you must expend a number of "Stamina Points" equal to the "Exploit's" level.
+You regain your expended "Stamina Points" when you finish a *Short Rest* or a *Long Rest*.

-For Exploits that modify an *Attack*, *Ability Check*, or *Saving Throw*: you can only use one Exploit per *Attack*, *Ability Check*, or *Saving Throw*.
+For "Exploits" that modify an *Attack*, or *Check*: you can only use one "Exploit" per *Attack*, or *Check*.

 ### Exploits Known

-You learn `3` Exploits from the [*Monk Exploit List*][MEL].
-The "Exploits" column of the Monk Table shows when you learn more Exploits of your choice.
-To learn a Exploit, you must be able to learn Exploits of its level, as well as meet any other prerequisites (listed under **Pre-requisites** in the Exploit's entry).
+You learn `3` "Exploits" from the [*Monk Exploit List*][MEL].
+The "Exploits" column of the Monk Table shows when you learn more "Exploits" of your choice.
+To learn an "Exploit", you must be able to learn "Exploits" of its level, as well as meet any other prerequisites (listed under **Pre-requisites** in the "Exploit's" entry).

-Whenever you gain a Monk level, you can replace one of the Exploits you learnt from this class with another Exploit from the *Monk Exploit List*.
+Whenever you gain a "Monk" level, you can replace one of the "Exploits" you learnt from this class with another "Exploit" from the *Monk Exploit List*.

-### Saving Throws

-If one of your Exploits requires a creature to make a *Saving Throw*, the DC is calculated as follows:
+### Exploit Attacks & Checks

+**Exploit Attack Modifier** = `your Proficiency Bonus + your Dexterity modifier`
-**Exploit Save DC** = `8 + your Proficiency Bonus + your Dexterity modifier`
+**Exploit DC** = `8 + your Proficiency Bonus + your Dexterity modifier`

 ---